British Columbia car insurance calculator.

 How to calculate car insurance rates in British Columbia

-Even though the Insurance Corporation of British Columbia (ICBC) is the sole provider of car insurance to all drivers in British Columbia, car insurance premiums are calculated roughly the same way they are in any other province, with a few differences.
+Even though the Insurance Corporation of British Columbia (ICBC) is the sole provider of car insurance to all drivers in British Columbia, car insurance premiums are calculated roughly the same way they are in other provinces, with a few differences.

-As in other provinces with public car insurance systems, B.C. drivers are not rated based on their age and gender.
-By contrast, car insurance companies are allowed to base rates on this criteria in Ontario and Alberta.
+As in other provinces with public car insurance systems, B.C. drivers are not rated based on age and gender.
+By contrast, car insurance companies are allowed to base rates on these criteria in Ontario and Alberta.

 And there’s one other crucial difference: in British Columbia, each insurance policy starts with a base premium.
 The base premium for basic insurance is $1,063 (as of April 2019).
 The premium increases or decreases depending on the following categories: